WarBuggy/in254/design.md

 ## Sentencing & Credits

-* Inmates are not required to serve a set amount of time; instead, they must earn and save a specified amount of credits to secure their “ticket home.”
+* Inmates are not required to serve a set amount of time; instead, they must earn and save a specified amount of credits to secure their "ticket home."
 * Credits are earned solely through work; in a mining penal colony, this comes from ore extraction and product processing.
 * High productivity is the only form of behavior recognized by the AI, which it rewards with credits.
-* Credits can be saved until the required amount for release is reached, or spent on comforts and stimulants; spending credits increases the total work required to earn the “ticket home.”
+* Credits can be saved until the required amount for release is reached, or spent on comforts and stimulants; spending credits increases the total work required to earn the "ticket home."
 * The credit-based system allows the colony to maintain operational efficiency while providing prisoners with limited agency over their comfort and release timing.

 ## Production Quotas & Inmate Assignment